abdelrahmangamall/SOLID/README.md

 <br>
 ## 3) Liskov Subsitution Princilpe...SO(L)ID.
 *His Idea: subtype must be a Substitution for their base type.*<br>
-*The problem that has been solved: A subclass can not apply a method in the base class.*
+*The problem solved: A subclass can not apply a method in the base class.*
 ![image](https://github.com/user-attachments/assets/f63e1c74-89e2-4f12-9d62-045611e83d3b)
 <br>
 ## 4) Interface Segregation Principle...SOL(I)D.